 Once surgery is over, your doctor will monitor your progress, but other professionals will actually take care of you.

-“At a comprehensive hospital like Keck Medicine, your circulating nurse, scrub tech, anesthesiologist and nurse anesthetist have a depth of knowledge and an arsenal of tools and equipment to handle any complication under the sun,” Dr. Wong said.
+“At a comprehensive hospital like Keck Medicine of USC, your circulating nurse, scrub tech, anesthesiologist and nurse anesthetist have a depth of knowledge and an arsenal of tools and equipment to handle any complication under the sun,” Wong says.
 “Having a skilled support team can make a huge difference in your comfort level and recovery.”

 Looking for a board-certified plastic surgeon who can advise you on your procedure?
 If you are local to Southern California, schedule an appointment with one of the experts at the USC Department of Surgery at Keck Medicine of USC by calling (800) USC-CARE (800-872-2273) or visiting http://www.keckmedicine.org/request-an-appointment.